A-Cloud2024/AndroidUpgradeTOSEM2025/Supplement D Papers for Triangulation.md

 42. Jialu Zhang, Todd Mytkowicz, Mike Kaufman, Ruzica Piskac, and Shuvendu K. Lahiri.
 2022.
 Using pre-trained language models to resolve textual and semantic merge conflicts (experience paper).
 In Proceedings of the 31st ACM SIGSOFT International Symposium on Software Testing and Analysis. https://doi.org/10.1145/3533767.3534396
 43. Mehran Mahmoudi and Sarah Nadi.
 2018.
 The Android update problem: an empirical study.
 Mining Software Repositories,Mining Software Repositories.
 44. Mehran Mahmoudi.
 2019.
 An Empirical Investigation of Software Merging Challenges.
+45. Pei Liu, Mattia Fazzini, John Grundy, and Li Li.
+2022.
+Do Customized Android Frameworks Keep Pace with Android?
+In Proceedings of the 19th International Conference on Mining Software Repositories. https://doi.org/10.1145/3524842.3527963